lemlac/mulem/docs/reference.md

 keyword expr
 ```

-The presence of `:` signifies if a keyword is in block mode or inline mode. `then` is used to separate a subject and expression when a keyword block is inlined.
+The presence of `:` signifies if a keyword is in block mode or inline mode. `then` is used to separate a subject and expression when a keyword block is in-lined.

 **Any variables created in the subject field shadow any variables in the parent scope.** This prevents accidental mutations and unintended side-effects.